IFierta/mac-os-opencore-asus-k501lx_lb/README.md

 - Microphone

-- FaceTime (Before starting facetime, first run the photobooth program so that the camera can initialize.)
+- FaceTime (Before starting FaceTime, first run the Photo Booth program so that the camera can initialize.)

 - Keyboard backlight works when using ApplePS2SmartTouchPad.kext